 Kenyan Sign LanguagePrint

-Used in court cases involving deaf people.
-The Kenya National Association of the Deaf has 12 branches.
-The government uses Kenya Signed English.
 University of Nairobi backs KSL.
-Little research.
+Deaf associations, government, and courts.
 Church, government.
 Mainly those in schools and over 15 years old.
 Neutral attitudes.